BU-CDS-DS539-2024-Spring/epidemic-engine-project/INSTRUCTIONS.md

   * Web page serving graphs -- 10 points
   * A graph visualizing the events being streamed -- 10 points
   * A graph visualizing past outbreaks from the data we provided or you persisted (or both) -- 10 points
-  * A graph visualizing the next predicted outbreak event -- 15 points
+  * A graph visualizing the next predicted outbreak event (in lieu of a real time graph, you can use a graph based on your predictions based on the data you collected) -- 15 points
   * Other graphs -- 5 points each
 * Everything you produce runs from a Makefile -- 10 points
 * Everything you produce runs as a docker compose file -- 10 points